Sanksshep/crypto_trading_bot/README.md

 1. `config.json` holds api keys, secrets, and important parameters

-2. `update_config.py` updates `config.json` for current list of available cryptocurrencies:

-__Placeholder__ Currently not used
+2. `ml_logic.py` the main file to train and save model

 3. `main.py` runs the main trading bot

-4. `backtesting.py` script to backtest the models on historical data:

-__Placeholder__ Currently not used

-5. `daily_report.py` generates daily and total gain and loss calculations with graphs
+4. `daily_report.py` generates daily and total gain and loss calculations with graphs

+5. `index.html` file to populate web page with output of `daily_report.py`

+## Other placeholder files not currently being used

+1. `update_config.py` updates `config.json` for current list of available cryptocurrencies:

+2. `backtesting.py` script to backtest the models on historical data:

-6. `sandbox_test.py` tests the trading bot in Coinbase's sandbox environment
+3. `sandbox_test.py` tests the trading bot in Coinbase's sandbox environment

-__Placeholder__ Currently not used.
-Sandbox environment not enabled for Coinbase Advanced API Python SDK

 Logging
 All events and errors are logged in bot.log.